sjmignot/dogsbody/content/posts/the-lighthouse.md

 ## Extending the myth of Prometheus

-In his film *The Lighthouse* Eggers extends the myth of Prometheus into the self-indulgence and complexity of modernity.
+Eggers extends the myth of Prometheus into the self-indulgence and complexity of modernity.

 The link to the myth is most explict in the final shot of the film: Pattinson's character is sprawled on the rocks, seagulls eating his entrails.
-This forces a retroactive mapping of the story onto the myth.
+This forces a retroactive mapping of the story onto the myth: the analogy.

 Though this mythological mapping leaves important gaps, I don't think Prometheus is a one-off reference.
 Escpecially with the repeated flamelike and divine symbolism of *the light of the lighthouse*.